PumasAI/SimpleChains.jl/README.md

 `SimpleChains.jl` only supports simple chains, but it intends to be fast for small problems on the CPU.
+Currently, `valgrad!` is the only means of extracting gradient information.

 ```julia
 using SimpleChains, BenchmarkTools